NVIDIA/NVFlare/examples/brats18/README.md

 ## 2. Create your FL workspace
 ### 2.1 FL simulator workspace
-If we use FL simulator, the only thing we nee to do is to create an empty folder to serve as the workspace.
+If we use FL simulator, we need to create an empty folder to serve as the workspace.
 ```
 mkdir ./workspace_brats
 ```